Tree & Shrub Diagnostics and Pinewood Nematode Assay

 Please submit samples based on the following guidelines for tree and shrub diseases, tree and shrub insect identification, and landscape weed identification.

 Fill out the Tree and Shrub Diagnostic Form as completely as possible.
+The information supplied will enable a more thorough and accurate diagnosis.
 This form must accompany each specimen sent to the lab.
-Include your phone number, e-mail, and a fax number, if available, so we may contact you for further information or inform you of the diagnosis.
+Include your phone number and e-mail address so that we may contact you for further information or inform you of the diagnosis.

 - Disease Samples: Send several plants/leaves/branches etc. showing a range of symptoms that are representative of the problem.
 Select samples from the area at the margin between the diseased portion of the plant and the healthy tissue.
 Dead plant material is of no diagnostic value because it often contains secondary organisms that make detection of the primary pathogen difficult.